qrti/hilPea/README.md

 ```

 \- s is the iteration variable, it has to start as a power of 2 and is halved with every subroutine call, if it reaches 1 the current points and edges are drawn and the recursion stops
-\- the coefficients after x and y parameters are the blueprint of the curve, every tile consists of 4 points, in this example the +a+b possibility is used as blueprint, see table above
+\- the coefficients after x and y parameters are the blueprint of the curve, every 2D hilbert tile consists of 4 points, here the +a+b tile is used as blueprint, see table above
-\- a and b parameters after x and y fields vary the blueprint for the next iteration, start point (marked) and end points must fit together, see table above
+\- a and b parameters after x and y fields vary the blueprint for the next iteration, start (marked) and end points must fit together, see table above
 \- a and b parameters correlate to x and y tile point positions
-\- cor method calls correct the position of the tiles in case they have negative offsets, as it is a 2D curve z coordinates are discarded
+\- the cor method corrects the position of the tiles in case they have negative offsets, as it is a 2D curve z coordinates are discarded

 ![Image](images/hilbert2d_1_4r.png)
 hilbert 2d, variation 0, iteration 1-3